moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

 * let's plan on 3 hours portfolio, 5 hours learning going forward. todoDM: add this to main 'moise tasks' section
 * Fixed the `joy of react game converter`

-Note: If you don't hear from me later about getting access to the template, focus your portfolio time tomorrow on styling the footer with tailwind utility classes.
+DM: Note: If you don't hear from me later about getting access to the template, focus your portfolio time tomorrow on styling the footer with tailwind utility classes.
 Have a deep-dive into tailwindcss.com and start a vocabulary file for tailwind in the project-info section. "utility class" is a good term to understand, for example.

-BTW, I'm starting a TypeScript snippets folder in my personal repo, just like I'm having you do here with react, js, tailwind.
+DM: BTW, I'm starting a TypeScript snippets folder in my personal repo, just like I'm having you do here with react, js, tailwind.
 I'll systematically record all my TS solutions.
 I keep learning then forgetting TW (it's like CSS, I run into situations not frequently, so I forget ...). t's waste of time and slowing me down at work, so I'll make a searchable knowledge base of my TS solutions.